SCBI-ForestGEO/HarvardMortality/Protocols/editing records with errors.md

 Unfortunately, this has to be done one quad at a time.

-### 6. Type ecoclimlab@gmail.com in the 'Users' box, then click 'Dispatch'
+### 6. Type appropriate FastField account email in the 'Users' box, then click 'Dispatch'
 <img width="599" alt="image" src="https://user-images.githubusercontent.com/6355854/124513914-d6ed0080-dda9-11eb-89fe-d09504e388f6.png">

 You can name the dispatch, as above.
 I think it will be worth it to rename all with the quad numbers.
 It may also be helpful to list the n errors, but that slows down the process.